-Welcome to Congregation Beth Tikvah’s website.
-I’m so glad you found us!
+Welcome to Congregation Beth Tikvah’s website…I’m so glad you found us!

 It is sung in the Torah service that “all its ways are pleasantness and all its paths are peace.”
 Let us help you find your way and your path into meaningful Jewish community.

 Our egalitarian community is open to all, regardless of age, race, marital status, sexual orientation, or gender identity.
+Interfaith families are welcome.

 Allow us to help you find your way in.